 Reimbursement Methodology - Rules by which HHSC determines daily payment rates for services that are statewide and uniform by class of service and level of need.

-1 TAC §355.5902
+Refer to 1 TAC Section 355.5902.

 Related - Related to a contracted provider means that the contracted provider to a significant extent is associated or affiliated with, has control of, or is controlled by the organization furnishing services, equipment, facilities, leases, or supplies.
-See the definitions of Common Ownership, Control and Related Party.
-1 TAC §355.102(i)(1
+See the definitions of Common Ownership, Control, and Related Party.
+Refer to 1 TAC Section 355.102(i)(1).

 Related Party - A person or organization related to the contracted provider by blood/marriage, common ownership, or any association, which permits either entity to exert power or influence, either directly or indirectly, over the other.
 In determining whether a related-party relationship exists with the contracted provider, the tests of common ownership and control are applied separately.
 Control exists where an individual or organization has the power, directly or indirectly, to significantly influence or direct the actions or policies of an organization or institution.
 If the elements of common ownership or control are not present in both organizations, the organizations are deemed not to be related to each other.
 The existence of an immediate family relationship will create an irrefutable presumption of relatedness through control or attribution of ownership or equity interests where the significance tests are met.
-The following persons are considered immediate family for cost-reporting purposes: (1) husband and wife; (2) natural parent, child and sibling; (3) adopted child and adoptive parent; (4) stepparent, stepchild, stepsister, and stepbrother; (5) father-in-law, mother-in-law, brother-in-law, son-in-law, sister-in-law, and daughter-in-law; (6) grandparent and grandchild; (7) uncles and aunts by blood or marriage; (8) first cousins, and (9) nephews and nieces by blood or marriage.
+The following persons are considered immediate family for cost-reporting purposes: (1) husband and wife; (2) natural parent, child, and sibling; (3) adopted child and adoptive parent; (4) stepparent, stepchild, stepsister, and stepbrother; (5) father-in-law, mother-inlaw, brother-in-law, son-in-law, sister-in-law, and daughter-in-law; (6) grandparent and grandchild; (7) uncles and aunts by blood or marriage; (8) first cousins, and (9) nephews and nieces by blood or marriage.
 Disclosure of relatedparty information is required for all allowable costs reported by the contracted provider.
 Step 6 and Step 8 of STAIRS both have sub-steps designed for reporting compensation of related parties (both wage and contract compensation) and related-party transactions, including the purchase/lease of equipment, facilities, or supplies, and the purchase of services including related-party loans (i.e., lending services).
 See also definitions of Common Ownership, Control, Related, and Related-Party Transactions.
 See also the Cost Report Training materials.
-1 TAC §355.102(i)
+Refer to 1 TAC Section 355.102(i).

-Related-Party Transactions - The purchase/lease of buildings, facilities, services, equipment, goods or supplies from the contracted provider's central office, an individual related to the provider by common ownership or control, or an organization related to the provider by common ownership or control.
+Related-Party Transactions - The purchase/lease of buildings, facilities, services, equipment, goods, or supplies from the contracted provider's central office, an individual related to the provider by common ownership or control, or an organization related to the provider by common ownership or control.
 Allowable expenses in related-party transactions are reported on the cost report at the cost to the related party.
-However, such costs must not exceed the price of comparable services, equipment, facilities, or supplies that could be purchased/leased elsewhere in an arm's-length transaction.
+However, such costs must not exceed the price of comparable services, equipment, facilities, or supplies that could be purchased/leased elsewhere in an arms-length transaction.
+Refer to 1 TAC Section 355.102(i).

-1 TAC §355.102(i)